mjcrocamo/p3/p3-peer-review.md

 + The PHP code style looks to be consistent with the course notes.
 + I think best practices that we discussed in class were followed.
-+ Are there aspects of the code that you feel were not self-evident and would benefit from comments?
 + I think the code was well commented.
 More steps could have been commented in the main controller method and some of the JS methods.
 + Parts of the code that were interesting were the Xpath query PHP code in the controller method create-resume.
 They looked up how to do something useful and used it in their app which I think is very cool.
 + The code is straight forward.
 It was a little hard to follow sometimes when JS functions were called in the HTML views themselves.